 Ms. Chen is skilled in a wide range of complex litigation areas across industries such as retail, insurance, financial services, oil and gas, media, and technology, as well as across practice areas such as breach of contract, trade secret misappropriation, defamation, partnership disputes, mass torts, personal injury, and civil rights.
 Ms. Chen’s clients are as diverse as her litigation expertise; she successfully represents Fortune 500 companies, small businesses, and individuals.

 Ms. Chen joined Susman Godfrey after clerking for Judge Debra Ann Livingston of the U.S. Court of Appeals for the Second Circuit.
-Prior to clerking, Ms. Chen served as a fellow for the Public Interest Law Initiative and as an associate board member for Chicago non-profit, Life Span Center for Legal Services and Advocacy.
-During law school, she served as Managing Editor for the Columbia Law Review and as a judicial extern for Judge Edmond E. Chang of the United States District Court for the Northern District of Illinois.
+Prior to clerking, she served as a fellow for the Public Interest Law Initiative and as an associate board member for Chicago non-profit, Life Span Center for Legal Services and Advocacy.
+During law school, Ms. Chen served as Managing Editor for the Columbia Law Review and as a judicial extern for Judge Edmond E. Chang of the United States District Court for the Northern District of Illinois.